-Seventy-five percent of the time, website credibility is judged based on aesthetics (opens PDF) alone.
+More often than not, a website’s credibility is judged on aesthetics alone.
 Subject to both personal preferences and trends, the term aesthetics is painfully vague—which means the overall user experience is even more important.

 The next time you start a UX project, keep this checklist in mind.
 It will help you stay aligned with your business goals, understand your user, and avoid costly mistakes.